 When you begin to manage tasks for your teams, there will be a number of tools available for this purpose.
 It's up to you to choose the medium that's right for you and your teams.

-Note: We will go into more detail about using one of these tools, Backlog, later in this guide.
-The cloud-based app offers a free trial, so you can easily follow along if you are interested.
+Note: We will go into more detail using our own project management tool Backlog, in the tutorial section of this guide.
+We offer a free 30-day trial (no credit card required), so you can easily follow along if you are interested.

 The first step in task management is to create tasks.
 This might sound simple enough, but there are a number of important things to consider that will help set your teams up for more efficient collaboration.